Please Don't Eat the Daisies (TV series): Broadcast history

 In its first season, the show did fairly well in the ratings.
-It was scheduled on Tuesday nights opposite the second half of two veteran shows on prime time television, Rawhide on CBS and Combat! on ABC.
-For its second year, Please Don't Eat The Daisies was moved to Saturday nights where it faced brutal competition against the second half of The Jackie Gleason Show.
-The ratings fell and NBC canceled the series in the spring of 1967.
+It was scheduled on Tuesday nights opposite the second half of two veteran series on prime-time television, Rawhide on CBS and Combat! on ABC.
+In its second season, Please Don't Eat the Daisies was moved to Saturday nights, where it faced strong competition against the second half of The Jackie Gleason Show.
+The ratings fell, and NBC canceled the series in spring 1967.